solana-labs/solana/book/src/terminology.md

 #### fullnode state

-The result of interpreting all programs on the ledger a given [tick height](#tick-height).
+The result of interpreting all programs on the ledger at a given [tick height](#tick-height).
 It includes at least the set of all [accounts](#account) holding nonzero [native tokens](#native-tokens).